NikChoudhury/laravelBlog/README.md

 # Query Builder

 Laravel's database query builder provides a convenient, fluent interface to creating and running database queries.
 It can be used to perform most database operations in your application and works perfectly with all of Laravel's supported database systems.

+# Eloquent ORM (Model)

+Laravel includes Eloquent, an object-relational mapper (ORM) that makes it enjoyable to interact with your database.
+When using Eloquent, each database table has a corresponding "Model" that is used to interact with that table.
+In addition to retrieving records from the database table, Eloquent models allow you to insert, update, and delete records from the table as well.